tobyhodges/probable-enigma/episodes/02-being-fair.md

 (5 min teaching)

 We have seen how early adoption of good data management practices can benefit your team and institution.
-The wide adoption of Open Access principles has resulted in an easy access to recent biomedical publications.
+The wide adoption of Open Access principles has resulted in access to recent biomedical publications becoming far easier.
-Unfortunately, the same cannot be said about data and software that accompanies those publications.
+Unfortunately, the same cannot be said about data and software that accompanies such publications.

 > ## What is data
 >
 > Although scientific data is a very broad term, we still encounter
 > groups who (wrongly) believe they do not have data!
-> Data does not mean Excel files with recorded measurements from a machine.
+> Data does not mean only Excel files with recorded measurements from a machine.
 > Data also includes:
 > * images, not only from microscopes
 > * information about biological materials, like strain or patient details